mamachanko/cfpush/README.md

  * [x] I understand how to the problems in stateful apps
  * [x] I understand how to provision a database service
  * [x] I understand how to bind the database instance to my backend
+ * [ ] I can clearly distinguish the to-be-run command from the rest of the text
+ * [ ] I can tell which step number of the tutorial I am in
+ * [ ] I can tell which how steps are left of the tutorial
+ * [ ] when I am not yet logged in I can do that from within the tutorial and don't need to leave it
+ * [ ] when I get disrupted or feel like taking a break or need the terminal for something else right, I can stop and resume where I left off (might require checking the current commit hash if the tutorial has updated in the meantime)
+ * [ ] I can run the tutorial against any Cloud Foundry deployment, not just run.pivotal.io
+ * [ ] when there's a newer version of tutorial available it will let me know and help me to update
  * [ ] when I have further questions I pointers to the docs at the right moment
  * [ ] I understand how to run one-off management tasks (e.g. truncate db)
  * [ ] I understand how to do no-downtime deployments